Welcome

 Summary

 Electronic disclosure is governed by CPR Part 31 and PD 31B.
 Key duties include preservation of relevant ESI and cooperation between parties.
 The process involves identifying, preserving, collecting, processing, reviewing, and producing ESI.
 Proportionality is critical, balancing the scope of disclosure against the case's specifics.
-Parties must conduct reasonable searches for ESI.
-Legal privilege must be carefully managed, often using technology and clawback agreements.
-Technology plays a key role in efficiently handling large volumes of ESI, but its use must be reasonable and often agreed upon.
+Parties must conduct reasonable searches for ESI and record any limitations in disclosure statements.
+Legal privilege must be carefully managed, using redaction, privilege logs, and clawback agreements.
+Technology plays a key role in efficiently handling large volumes of ESI, but its use must be reasonable, explained, and often agreed upon.
+In multi-track cases, the Disclosure Report and EDQ are central to scoping and managing e-disclosure.
+Where disclosure is inadequate, specific disclosure and non-party disclosure applications can be used to ensure compliance.

 Key Point Checklist